Oppression of minority? Neighbourhood Forum asks residents on main roads to take one for the team

 We already know that Kingston Council has secret plans to redevelop Park Road and the surrounding area.
 It has also allowed a consultancy firm to construct an area that does not exist called "Park Road North" that they separated out from Canbury Ward in the 2018 Views Strategy:

-Many of these roads already suffer from high levels of traffic pollution.
+Both these roads already suffer from high levels of traffic pollution.
 For some reason, the council does not measure pollution on them but we know that the whole of the borough is an Air Quality Management Area because of its poor air quality

 But that is not the worst of it

 Pollution from demolition and construction activities that will be concentrated in the unfavoured roads will be a particular threat to people's, and especially to children's and old people's, health.

 My research shows that there are no legally enforceable measures in place to control pollution related to demolition and construction activity, and none are included in the new London Plan